3amMcspicy/extract/paired-programming.md

 and a map would be displayed.

 In this case, a starting point would be writing the argument parser in the code.

+For the installing instruction of tabula.
+It might be good to indicate that the module to install is tabula-py and not just tabula.